OVER-CODER/OE3E40-CGP/Bioinformatics Toolbox/README.md

 ## Important functions:
-- Mitochondria genbank sequence
+Mitochondria genbank sequence
 ```
 mitochondria = getgenbank('NC_012920.1','SequenceOnly',true)
 ```

-- to determine mono-, di-, and trinucleotide content, and to locate open reading frames.
+To determine mono-, di-, and trinucleotide content, and to locate open reading frames.
 ```
 aacount, basecount, codoncount, dimercount, nmercount, ntdensity
 ```
-- search for specific patterns within a sequence
+Search for specific patterns within a sequence
 ```
 seqshowwords, seqwordcount
 ```

-- search for open reading frames
+Search for open reading frames
 ```
 seqshoworfs
 ```

-- Plot monomer densities and combined monomer densities in a graph.
+Plot monomer densities and combined monomer densities in a graph.
 In the MATLAB Command window, type
 ```
 ntdensity(mitochondria)
 ```

--  Count the nucleotides using the function basecount.
+Count the nucleotides using the function basecount.
 ```
 basecount(mitochondria)
 ```
-- Count the nucleotides in the reverse complement of a sequence using the function seqrcomplement.
+Count the nucleotides in the reverse complement of a sequence using the function seqrcomplement.
 ```
  basecount(seqrcomplement(mitochondria))
 ```

-- Use the function basecount with the chart option to visualize the nucleotide distribution.
+Use the function basecount with the chart option to visualize the nucleotide distribution.
 ```
 basecount(mitochondria,'chart','pie’);
 ```

-- Count the dimers in a sequence and display the information in a bar chart.
+Count the dimers in a sequence and display the information in a bar chart.
 ```
 dimercount(mitochondria,'chart','bar’)
 ```